Updated: Dec 21, 2020

-One of the benefits of doing yoga during the lockdown is that people have started to become more comfortable with doing yoga at home, either through Zoom, or following videos.
-The chances are that you have already created a quiet space for it in your home, a place where you can just be.
+One of the benefits of doing yoga during the lockdown is that people have started to become more comfortable with doing yoga practice at home, either online or following videos.
+The chances are that you're ready to create a quiet permanent space for it in your home, a place where you can just be.

 You can expect to pay about £40 for a good bolster.
 Make sure it has a natural filling like buckwheat or kapok and that it has a removable cover.
 I use mine every day and it's good to be able to wash it.
 If I had to recommend just one, my favourite bolster has to be this one.
 It's called the Maharaja- which means 'Indian Prince'.
 For good reason!
 Buy here

 So why not start small and make home yoga a new habit?
 One pose or maybe with a little mindfulness when you drink your morning coffee in your home yoga space?
 Breathe deeply for 2 minutes with a timer on your phone?
 See if you can listen to your body.
 Invest in a bolster.
 Roll your mat out for just 10 minutes (set that timer) and you might find you end up building on this.
 Habits take a while to develop but if you do a little bit a day you may find you look forward to it.
 See where it takes you.
 If you create a beautiful space you are more likely to back to it time and time again.
 I do!